ricardo-719/projectManagementApp-cs50w/README.md

 ## Models:

+- **Project model:** database for projects
+- **Tasks model:** database for tasks within projects
-Project model: database for projects
+- **Inventory model:** database for inventory within projects
-Tasks model : database for tasks within projects Inventory model: database for inventory within projects Room model: database for discussion rooms for shared projects Message model: database of all messages within the rooms
+- **Room model:** database for discussion rooms for shared projects Message model: database of all messages within the rooms
+- **Relationship model**: In this model, from_user and to_user are foreign keys to the User model, representing the user who initiated the relationship and the user who was added.
+The status field stores the current status of the relationship, which can be 'pending', 'accepted', or 'rejected'.
+The created_at field stores the date and time the relationship was created.
+We also set unique_together = ('from_user', 'to_user') to ensure that each relationship is unique, so that a user cannot send the same request to another user multiple times.

 ## Asset libraries & Technologies: